In the Amazon bookstore, there are no second chances for the Third Reich

 Amazon's new zeal to eliminate "the ugly,quot; extends beyond the Nazis.
 The order page for the e-book of "The Secret Relationship between Blacks and Jews,quot; of The Nation of Islam stated last week: "This title is currently not available for purchase."

-In the "Creation of the Alternative World,quot; photos, the tribute book, the swastika around Mr. Rockwell's neck was removed.
-Mr. Rockwell's real life has also been largely removed from the Amazon bookstore.
+In the "Creation of the Alternative World,quot; photos, the tribute book, the swastika around Rockwell's neck was removed.
+Real life Rockwell has also been largely removed from the Amazon bookstore.

 Some vendors bypass the blocks by listing titles with one or two changed words, other booksellers said.
 A vendor said he recently received a message from Amazon that several titles of Savitri Devi, also known as "Hitler's Priestess," were banned.
 But now they are on site.
 And a copy of "Towards the White Republic,quot; recently appeared on Amazon, for $ 973 plus shipping.